After 20 Years on the Computer, I Wrote a Handwritten Letter

 I’ll be the first to admit it — I’m a tech nerd.
 I’m the first one to try the latest piece of technology, which hasn’t always been a good thing.
 My techy past has laid waste to mountains of obsolete word processors, computers, phones, MP3 players and just about anything else that plugged into an outlet.
 I’ve learned over the years that the latest and the greatest isn’t always that great.
 Just ask my Rio Karma, which was popular for 20 minutes in the early 2000s.
 I could probably buy a new car with all the money I would have saved not being the first to the gadget parade.

 My point is, I’m connected to my technology.
 My computer is everything.
 All my files are there.
 I actually back up my data.
 I have a mirrored drive.
 I have cloud storage.
 I am invincible.
-Or at least I thought I was until I wandered into the paper store at the mall.
+Or at least I thought I was until I recieved three sets of stationery as a gift.

 My computer is everything.

 For the first time in a long time, I experienced the tactile satisfaction of real stationery in my hands.
 It took me back years to when paper was a thing.
-There were so many choices: colored, foiled, embossed, die-cut.
+I had forgotten about all the choices: colored, foiled, embossed, die-cut.
 Right then and there, I decided I was going to handwrite a letter.
 I imagined what it would be like to receive an actual letter on this beautiful stationery — not just a card, but a real letter.

-I bought three different boxes of stationery and headed home with renewed vigor — I was going to be the next Hemingway.
+I went to my desk and moved the keyboard aside with renewed vigor — I was going to be the next Hemingway.
 I was going to write longhand letters that would resound throughout history and become revered as important works of art.
-I opened the box, carefully removed a sheet of the pristine paper, and picked up a pen — and something amazing happened.
+I opened a box, carefully removed a sheet of the pristine paper, and picked up a pen — and something amazing happened.

 I couldn’t figure out what to write.
 I call it amazing because I am never at a loss for words.
 But here I was with pen and paper, afraid to begin writing — because if I messed up, I’d have to start again.
 There was no backspace to delete mistakes.
 I couldn’t erase the pen.
 I pictured myself tearing through all three boxes of expensive stationery.
 I froze.
 This suddenly seemed like a really bad idea.